 As always, traveling on an airplane is not just your fastest but also most convenient option.
 Yes, it is also more expensive than traveling by bus or train but the difference is just a few hundred Baht.
 Along with Bangkok – Phuket, the Bangkok – Chiang Mai route is the busiest in the country means lots of airlines offering dozens of daily flights and competing for the best fares.

-AirAsia, NokAir and Bangkok Airways have the cheapest rates generally in the 1,000 to 2,000 Baht range but you can get promotional fares for as low as 700 Baht, especially during the shoulder seasons.
-That’s just as much as a bus ticket costs and your travel time is one hour instead of ten hours.
+AirAsia, NokAir and Bangkok Airways have the cheapest rates generally in the 1,000 to 2,000 Baht range, but you can often get promo fares for as low as 690 Baht, especially during the shoulder seasons.
+That’s just as much as a bus ticket costs and your travel time is one hour instead of ten hours:

 How to get from Chiang Mai Airport to Downtown?